ishujeetSingh1/Ishujeetsingh/README.md

 2. Azure Cloud (Already worked with AWS & GCP)
 3. How to architect a better data system
 4. Machine learning with AWS
-•	📫 Here's how you can reach me: LinkedIn | Email